 There is some ugly pipework on the front of No. 31 which we hope will one day be removed.

-This block, set back from the road, was originally known as Upper Lansdowne Terrace and was built in the early 1840s on a field called appropriately “Hilly Field”.
+This block, set back from the road, was originally known as Upper Lansdowne Terrace (although in the 1861 census it is described as Lansdowne Crescent) and was built in the early 1840s on a field called appropriately “Hilly Field”.
 It consisted of a range of nine houses (Nos.
 41-57) facing Ladbroke Grove, with at each end two houses (nos.
 37-39 and 59-61) set at right angles and facing on to the two side streets, “bookending” the central terrace.
 Further to promote the symmetry, the three central houses in the terrace were set slightly back from the others at both back and front (and so were slightly shallower).
 All the houses had four storeys plus basements with stucco at ground and lower ground floor level.
 They were designed by the architect James Thomson (who also designed 1-6 Lansdowne Walk; Nos.
 16-26 and 31-39 Clarendon Road), in a typically unadorned style harking back to the Georgian era.
 Today only Nos.
 41-49 and 59-61 survive; Nos.
 37-39 and 51-57 have been replaced by blocks of flats built in the 1960s.

 The whole terrace is set back from the road.
 In front of it, separated by a carriageway, is the smallest of the sixteen communal gardens on the Ladbroke estate, the unenclosed rectangular Ladbroke Grove Garden.
 All the buildings have very small private gardens behind, backing onto the communal Hanover Gardens, to which the occupants have access.